hartwigmedical/actin-personalization/similarity/README.md

 It makes use of all available information at every event time to predict survival, including reference patients who are censored at later times.

-The probability `p` of surviving any interval `i` is the fraction of patients that are at risk during that interval that do not experience a progression event during that interval.
+The probability `p` of not having a (progression) event during any interval `i` is the fraction of patients that are at risk during that interval that do not experience a (progression) event during that interval.

 `p = (numSurvivedUpToI - numEventsI) / numSurvivedUpToI`

+which can also be written as:

 `p = 1 - (numEventsI / numSurvivedUpToI)`

-If we handle each event independently, then only one patient does not survive each interval:
+or, if we handle each event independently, then only one patient does not survive each interval, as:

 `p = 1 - (1 / numSurvivedUpToI)`